bigchaindb/bigchaindb-driver/docs/handcraft.rst

     In [0]: handcrafted_creation_tx

-We're missing the ``id``, and we'll generate it soon, but before that, let's recap how we've put all the code together to generate the above payload:
+The only thing we're missing now is the ``id``.
+We'll generate it soon, but before that, let's recap how we've put all the code together to generate the above payload:

 .. code-block:: python